 The negiyaki has almost all of the ingredients of its predecessors, the okonomiyaki and hiroshimayaki.
 Chefs cook negiyaki on the teppanyaki griddle.

 Instead, its buckwheat-based batter is mixed with finely diced Japanese leek (negi), which makes its thin crust.

 Another noticeable difference is that the negiyaki is not typically eaten with the okonomiyaki sauce.

 You always eat the other salty pancakes with okonomiyaki sauce.
 It is eaten alongside regular soy sauce with green scallions toppings.

 By now most people would most certainly assume that most – if not all – of Japan’s pancakes originated from the Kansai region in Osaka, which is in Western Japan; however, this is not entirely true.

-Monjayaki is commonly made with ingredients like pork, squid, shrimp, and chopped cabbage.
+Use ingredients like pork, squid, shrimp, and chopped cabbage to make Monjayaki.